9600dev/mmr/README.md

 ```
 $ git clone https://github.com/9600dev/mmr.git
 $ cd mmr/
-$ scripts/build_docker.sh
+$ ./docker.sh --build  # builds the mmr image (default name mmr-image)
+$ ./docker.sh --run    # runs the mmr image in a container (default name mmr-container); automatically ssh'es into the container to continue TWS configuration
 ```

 ![Docker build](docs/docker_build.png)

-This script will build the docker image and run a container instance for you.
+The script will build the docker image and run a container instance for you.

 Once it's built and running, ssh into the container to continue the installation and configuration of Trader Workstation: